rexthecoder/The-Minigrep/README.md

+# Minigrep

-Quick Implementation of the Minigrep inside in the Rust lang book
+## Quick Implementation of the Minigrep inside in the Rust lang book

 Run with Case sensitive